-Employee Share-Ownership Partnership (ESOP)
+Employee Partnership (EP)

-Certain Participants of Canaccord Genuity and its affiliates have been given the opportunity to subscribe for LP Units in the Partnership.
-The Partnership is an independent employee share-ownership vehicle that will acquire, hold and dispose of Common shares and other securities of CGGI and facilitate indirect employee ownership of securities of CGGI.
-As of the date hereof, there are expected to be approximately 100 Participants in the ESOP in the Capital Markets, Wealth Management and Corporate divisions of the Company situated across all of the Company's principal operating jurisdictions (Canada, US, UK and Australia).
+Certain Participants of Canaccord Genuity and its affiliates have been given the opportunity to subscribe for LP Units in the Employee Partnership.
+The Employee Partnership is an independent employee share-ownership vehicle that acquires, holds and disposes of Common shares and other securities of CGGI and facilitates indirect employee ownership of securities of CGGI.
+As of the date hereof, there are 105 Participants in the Employee Partnership in the Capital Markets, Wealth Management and Corporate divisions of the Company situated across all of the Company's principal operating jurisdictions (Canada, US, UK and Australia) and the Employee Partnership has 11,352,018 issued and outstanding LP Units (as defined below).
+The Company reviews employee participation in the Employee Partnership on an annual basis and on an ad hoc basis in connection with new employee hires or a Disposition Triggering Event (as defined below) for a Participant.
+Subject to any required regulatory approvals, the Company intends to make additional Purchase Loans available to new and/or existing Participants in order to subscribe for LP Units in the Employee Partnership, typically in the April-June time-period when most Participants repay a portion of the principal amount of their outstanding Purchase Loans from their annual bonus awards.